JamillySant/JamillySant/README.md

-Hello, My name is Jamilly; How are you?
+Hello, My name is Jamilly.
+How are you?

 <br>
 <div>